-Table C-2 and configuration files File Description /etc/default/gab This file stores the start and stop environment variables for GAB: ■ GAB_START-Defines the startup behavior for the GAB module after a system reboot.
+File Description /etc/default/gab This file stores the start and stop environment variables for GAB: GAB_START-Defines the startup behavior for the GAB module after a system reboot.
 Valid values include: 1-Indicates that GAB is enabled to start up.
-0-Indicates that GAB is disabled to start up. ■ GAB_STOP-Defines the shutdown behavior for the GAB module during a system shutdown.
+0-Indicates that GAB is disabled to start up.
+GAB_STOP-Defines the shutdown behavior for the GAB module during a system shutdown.
 Valid values include: 1-Indicates that GAB is enabled to shut down.
 0-Indicates that GAB is disabled to shut down.
-The installer sets the value of these variables to 1 at the end of /etc/gabtab SFCFSHA configuration.
-After you install SFCFSHA, the file /etc/gabtab contains a gabconfig(1) command that configures the GAB driver for use.
-The file /etc/gabtab contains a line that resembles: /sbin/gabconfig -c -nN The -c option configures the driver for use.
-The -nN specifies that the cluster is not formed until at least N nodes are ready to form the cluster.
-Symantec recommends that you set N to be the total number of nodes in the cluster.
-Note: Symantec does not recommend the use of the -c -x option for /sbin/gabconfig.
-Using -c -x can lead to a split-brain condition.
-Use the -c option for /sbin/gabconfig to avoid a split-brain condition.
+The installer sets the value of these variables to 1 at the end of SFCFSHA configuration. /etc/gabtab After you install SFCFSHA, the file /etc/gabtab contains a gabconfig(1) command that configures the GAB driver for use.
+The file /etc/gabtab contains a line that resembles: /sbin/gabconfig -c -nN The $-c$ option configures the driver for use.
+The $-nN$ specifies that the cluster is not formed until at least $N$ nodes are ready to form the cluster Symantec recommends that you set N to be the total number of nodes in the cluster.
+Note: Symantec does not recommend the use of the $-c$ $-x$ option fo /sbin/gabconfig.
+Using $-c$ $-x$ can lead to a split-brain condition.
+Use the $-c$ option for /sbin/gabconfig to avoid a split-brain condition.
 Note: